ibpabisiak/java-assessment/README.md

 ### Requirements
 - Java 11

+### Run as Docker container
+- Build the application using following command for Unix: `./gradlew build`, for Windows: `gradlew.bat build`
+- Execute in root directory to build the image: `docker build -t springio/gs-spring-boot-docker .`
+- Execute to run a container with the application: `docker run -p 8080:8080 springio/gs-spring-boot-docker`
+- Open your web browser and open the `http://localhost:8080`

 ### How to run the application
 - Open command line and go to the project root directory
 - Build the application using following command for Unix: `./gradlew build`, for Windows: `gradlew.bat build`